invertedv/testGo/docs/tutorial.md

 ```

 The next section controls the model building process.
-'batchSize' and 'epochs' set what you think they do.
-The 'earlyStopping: 40' ends the fit if the
+"batchSize" and "epochs" set what you think they do.
+The "earlyStopping: 40" ends the fit if the
 cross entropy calculated on the validation data fails to decline for 40 epochs.
 The learning rate entries specify the learning rate at the first and last (2000, in this case)
 epoch.
 The learning rate declines linearly.